-Team Projects is a hosted collaboration service for CC enterprise users that allows editors and motion graphics artists to work simultaneously in shared team projects within Adobe Premiere Pro CC, After Effects CC and Adobe Prelude CC.
+Team Projects is a hosted collaboration service for CC enterprise and CC teams users that allows editors and motion graphics artists to work simultaneously in shared team projects within Adobe Premiere Pro CC, After Effects CC and Adobe Prelude CC.
 It includes deep collaboration features like version control and smart conflict resolution.
-Instead of creating local project files, collaborators can work together in a shared team project that can be opened by Premiere Pro, After Effects or Prelude.
+Instead of creating local project files, collaborators can work together in a shared team project that you can open using Premiere Pro, After Effects or Prelude.
 The data in Team Projects is securely hosted in the cloud.
-Media files referenced by Team Projects can be locally stored source files, or lightweight proxies shared via Creative Cloud or another cloud service or on-premise storage location.
+You can store media files referenced by Team Projects as locally stored source files, or lightweight proxies shared via Creative Cloud or another cloud service or on-premise storage location.

 Sharing projects across workgroups and workstations has never been easier with Team Projects.
 To learn more, see www.adobe.com/go/teamprojects.

 Team Projects is available for Creative Cloud for enterprise customers and Creative Cloud for teams customers with All Apps, Premiere Pro Single App, or After Effects Single app subscriptions.
 To know more, see Manage your Creative Cloud for teams membership or Upgrade or change your Creative Cloud plan.
 The service is compatible with the CC 2017 versions of Premiere Pro, After Effects, and Prelude.
 You must have CC services enabled and your computer must be connected to the Internet.

 To access the Team Projects service, you must be connected to the Internet and logged in to the Creative Cloud desktop application using your Creative Cloud Adobe ID and password.